 diagnostic, therapeutic and surgical methods for the treatment of humans or animals; and

 plants and animals other than micro-organisms, and essentially biological processes for the production of plants or animals other than non-biological and microbiological processes.
 However, Parties shall provide for the protection of plant varieties either by patents or by an effective sui generis system or by any combination thereof.
-[AU oppose: This provision shall be [NZ/IN/ASN propose; reviewed upon any] amendment of Article 27.3(b) of the TRIPS Agreement.]]
+[AU/KR oppose: This provision shall be [NZ/IN/ASN propose; reviewed upon any] amendment of Article 27.3(b) of the TRIPS Agreement.]

 Article 5.2